-&lt;sup>38 I am muth obliged to Mr. Cupples for having make enquisits of me in regard to the Roburks and Bel Duer of Southard from Mr. Robertson, the experienced head-forester to the Marquis of Braudalbane.
-In regard to Pallow-deer, I am obliged to Mr. Eyrian and others for information.
-For the Germs alose of N. America, see 'Land and Water,' 1889, p.
-221 and 154; and for the C. Priyanianus and tempolecors of the same centiment, see J. D. Calon, in 'Ottava Anad. of NAL Sci.
-200e; Sci.
-1987, p.
-782.
+84 I am much obliged to Mr. Capples for having nade inquiries for me regard to the Rocbuck and Red Deer of Scotland from Mr. Robertson, the experienced head-forester to the Marquis of Breadalbane.
+In regard to Fallow-deer, I am obliged to Mr. Eyton and others for information.
+For the Corress alocs of North America, see "Land and Water," 1889, pp. 291 and 254; and for the C. Tripiniums and strongisleeres of the same continent, see J. D. Gaton, in 'Ottawa Acad. of Nat.
+Sc.'
+1886, pp. 32.
+For Circus Edit of Pegu, see Lieut, Beavan, 'Proc.
+Zoolog, Soc.'
+1867, pp. 762.

-provided with horns, whilst in the greater number both sexes have horns.
-With respect to the period of development, Mr. Blyth informs me that there lived at one time in the Zoological Gardens a young koodoo (Ant. strepsiceros), in which species the males alone are horned, and the young of a closely-allied species, viz. the eland (Ant. oreas), in which both sexes are horned.
-Now in strict conformity with our rule, in the young male koodoo, although arrived at the age of ten months, the horns were remarkably small considering the size ultimately attained by them: whilst in the young male eland, although only three months old, the horns were already very much larger than in the koodoo.
-It is also worth notice that in the prong-horned antelope,25 in which species the horns, though present in both sexes, are almost rudimentary in the female, they do not appear until about five or six months after birth.
-With sheep, goats, and cattle, in which the horns are well developed in both sexes, though not quite equal in size, they can be felt, or even seen, at birth or soon afterwards.26 Our rule, however, fails in regard to some breeds of sheep, for instance merinos, in which the rams alone are horned; for I cannot find on enquiry,27 that can always be felt, and are sometimes even an inch in length, at birth.
-With cattle Youatt says ('Cattle,' 1894, p.
-277) that the prominence of the frontal bone penetrates the cutis at birth, and that the horny matter is soon formed over it.
+prong-horned antelope,20 in which species the horns, though present in both sexes, are almost rudimentary in the female, they do not appear until about five or six months after birth.
+With sheep, goats, and cattle, in which the horns are well developed in both sexes, though not quite equal in size, they can be felt, or even seen, at birth, or soon afterward.26 Our rule, however, fails in regard to some breeds of sheep, for instance, merinos, in which the rams alone are horned; for I cannot find on inquiry, 27 that the horns are developed later in life in this breed than in ordinary sheep in which both sexes are horned.
+But with domesticated sheep the presence or absence of horns is not a firmly-fixed character; a certain proportion of the merino ewes bearing small horns, and some of the rams being hornless; while with ordinary sheep hornless ewes are occasionally produced.
+In most of the species of the splendid family of the is I have been assured that the horns of the sheep in North Wales can always be felt, and are sometimes even an inch is length, at birth.
+With cattle Youatt says (Cattle, '1834, p.
+277) that the prominence of the frontal bone penetrates the cutie at birth, and that the horny matter is soon formed over it.